Inverse Excitation Hierarchy in Doubly-Heavy Tetraquarks within the Diquark Model: Hamiltonian Construction

 Among the available forms, the potential proposed by Bhaduri \textit{et al.\@} \cite{A_unified_potential_for_mesons_and_baryons__Bhaduri} provides an excellent balance between physical accuracy and simplicity, and has been successfully used in both two- and three-body calculations.
 We therefore employ this potential as the basis of our analysis.
 However, since an improved version has been developed by Silvestre-Brac \cite{Silvestre-Brac}, benefiting from refined parameters and additional experimental constraints, we use this updated potential.
 Its most general form is given by

 with

 the relative distance $r = |\mathbf{r}_i - \mathbf{r}_j|$, and the Pauli matrices $\boldsymbol{\sigma}_i$ acting on the spin of state $i$.
-Reference~\cite{Silvestre-Brac} presented four different forms of this potential with belonging parameters.
+Reference~\cite{Silvestre-Brac} presented four different forms of this potential with belonging parameters, where each potential was suitable for the ground state as well as for the excited states.
 We have chosen \textit{AL1}, i.e., for \textit{All} mesons, \textit{Linear} confinement ($p=1$), and the parameter $r_c$ equal to zero (represented by the $1$).
 The corresponding values are annotated in Tab.~\ref{tab:AL1_parameters}.
 However, a crucial property to note is that the potential is isospin independent.

 To solve now the two-body problem, we employ the Gaussian Expansion Method (GEM) (see App.~\ref{app:GEM}) and use Eqs.\@ \eqref{eq:generalized_EV_problem}-\eqref{eq:GEM_potential_matrix_form} together with the AL1 Silvestre-Brac potential given as